CamCove-Crichton/Whiskey-d_Away/README.md

 - I then added in the anchor tags and links for the social media links in the footer after resolving the issue of the footer not appearing on mobile devices
 - Started tidying up my project by going through all the linting errors I could find and fix
 - Then added in the 404 page in case there are any urls that do not exist in the site that the user tries to access
+- Started looking into my SEO, and planned to have a lot of info in the contact us page, which seemed more appropriate to now be called about us, so I changed the name of the nav item to about us, and created an about us template, view and url for it.
+I then styled it with my existing styling and added a couple more items to my css file to include in the about us template.
 - I added in the template for the about us page, and within the content of the page I was thinking about my SEO and having meaningful content to assist with improving my sites ranking with SEO standards
 - I then began adding in template names to extend from the title tag, and then worked on adding in the meta tags for the site description and the keywords for search results from search engines
 - I then created a sitemap for my site, and added it to my project, and then added in a robots.txt file with the assistance from Code Institutes, Boutique Ado walkthrough project